 2.3.
 Provision of Shaft Energy.
 Subject to interruptions in delivery as provided for in Section 2.4 below, ECS shall deliver to Customer the Contract Quantity of Shaft Energy demanded by Customer for the operation of the Compressor.
 ECS shall deliver the Shaft Energy to Customer at the Point of Delivery.
 The ownership and risk of loss with respect to such Shaft Energy shall pass from ECS to Customer at the Point of Delivery.

 2.4.
 Shaft Energy Interruptions.
-ECS may interrupt the delivery of Shaft Energy to Customer at any time delivery of electric energy to ECS is interrupted by its electric energy supplier in accordance with the terms of the No. 21 Schedule agreement between ECS and CDEC or the Alternative Schedule between ECS and the Utility.
+ECS may interrupt the delivery of Shaft Energy to Customer at any time delivery of electric energy to ECS is interrupted by its electric energy supplier in accordance with the terms of the No. 21 Schedule agreement between ECS and CDEC or the Alternative Schedule between ECS and the Utility, whichever is the applicable schedule under which ECS is purchasing electric energy.

 ARTICLE 3